Working Papers:

 Dynamic relationship between COVID-era migration and municipal bond spreads:

-Directing the Labor Market: The Impact of Shared Board Members on Employee Flows (work-in-progress)
+2. Directing the Labor Market: The Impact of Shared Board Members on Employee Flows

 with Taylor Begley and Peter Haslag